PrathameshDeshpande/Auto_Colorization/README.md

 # Auto_Colorization
-Auto Colorization Project where we can convert a black &amp; white image into colored one
+Auto Colorization Project where we can convert a black &amp; white image into colored one.